m-lab/website/_posts/blog/2019-08-01-traceroute-bq-newdata-available.md

 GROUP BY ts
 ORDER BY ts DESC

-Count rate of source and destination IP being annotated with Geolocation information:
+## Count rate of source and destination IP being annotated with Geolocation information

 SELECT
 ts,